Posted on Thursday, January 1st, 2004

 Posted on Friday, January 30th, 2004

-As I have mentioned many times, I absolutely loathe those Pier One commercials featuring a screeching Kirstie Alley dressed in dumb-ass prom dress rejects.
+As I have mentioned many times, I absolutely loathe those Pier One commercials featuring a screaming Kirstie Alley dressed in dumb-ass prom dress rejects.
 Every time one of her insanely stupid ads airs, I want to puncture my ear drums and then gouge my eyes out.

 Why in the hell would an advertiser want to annoy prospective customers of their product like that?
 Because it works.
 Pier One reported drastic increases in foot traffic (around 12-17% depending what you read) after the Kirstie Alley campaign began airing.